-Dennis Hof, deceased brothel owner dubbed the ‘Trump of Pahrump,’ wins state assembly seat in Nevada
+Dennis Hof, deceased brothel owner dubbed the ‘Trump of Pahrump,’ wins seat in Nevada

 The brothel owner often referred to himself as “the Trump of Pahrump,” a nickname that he said Roger Stone, an adviser to then-candidate Donald Trump and an early supporter of Hof, had come up with.
 (The Love Ranch is located north of Pahrump, Nev.)
 After his primary upset in June, in which he beat a three-term incumbent, Hof credited President Trump with making it possible for an anti-establishment candidate like himself to run for office.

-“It’s all because Donald Trump was the Christopher Columbus for me,” he told the Associated Press.
+“It’s all because Donald Trump was the Christopher Columbus for me,” he told The Associated Press.
 “He found the way, and I jumped on it.”

 During his campaign, Hof frequently compared himself to the president, telling NPR that they both were rich, famous, had “nerves of steel,” and liked attractive women.
 He campaigned on a Trump-style slogan: “Make Nevada, Nevada Again.”